RF Dielectric Measurements & Moisture Measurement

 Dielectric is the electrical property of a material relating to its behavior when subject to an electric field.
 Figure 1 illustrates the dielectric model of a material.
 Dielectric Constant or Relative Dielectric relates to the ease with which a material polarizes relative to a vacuum or, more practically, air.
 Table 1 shows the dielectric constants of a few common materials.
 Generally, solids exhibit relatively low dielectric constants.
 Exceptions include Titanium Dioxide (110) and many titanates.
 Water exhibits a very high dielectric; much higher than gypsum and most other solids.
 Thus, dielectric measurement can accurately resolve very low quantities of free water.
 Dielectric testing is particularly suited to determine moisture content in gypsum board and other gypsum products.
 The dielectric figure for gypsum itself varies.
 It is a function of crystal structure and, in the case of finished board, a function of density.
 For a particular product, these values are normally tightly controlled.

-The figure for a salt solution is shown to demonstrate how little the dielectric constant is affected by ion concentration.
+The dielectric constant for a salt solution is shown to demonstrate how little the dielectric constant is affected by ion concentration.
 Note that for liquids, the dielectric constant is given for a specific temperature.
 Temperature effect on solids is typically small, but on liquids can be significant.
 The internal temperature of a gypsum board after 1st zone drying should be very constant around 100°C, provided the board is not over-dried.
 Temperature compensation is therefore not required for gypsum board applications.

 To illustrate how dielectric relates to moisture in a finished gypsum board, we will assume a typical gypsum dielectric value of: